dangarfield/ff7-fenrir/README.md

 - None, [https://ff7-fenrir.netlify.app/](https://ff7-fenrir.netlify.app/) link.
 If you want to install locally:
 - Clone this repo `git clone https://github.com/dangarfield/ff7-fenrir.git`
-- Clone `git clone https://github.com/dangarfield/kujata-data.git` into a seperate directory and symlink into a previously created `ff7-fenrir` folder, ensuring that it is called `kujata-data-dg`.
+- Clone `git clone https://github.com/dangarfield/kujata-data.git` into a seperate directory and symlink into a previously created `ff7-fenrir` folder, ensuring that it is called `kujata-data`.
 Alternatively, edit `KUJATA_BASE` variable in `app.mjs` to NOT point to localhost
-- Install `node.js`, `git clone https://github.com/dangarfield/ff7-fenrir.git`, `cd` to folder, `npm install serve` (or any other static web server), run `serve`, open `http://localhost:5000` in browser, or `http-server -p 5000 -s`
+- Install `node.js`, `git clone https://github.com/dangarfield/ff7-fenrir.git`, `cd` to folder, `npm install` (or any other static web server), run `npm run dev`, open `http://localhost:3000` in browser

 ### Progress - Field